The Ultimate Business Management Career Guide

 Top Executives

-When it comes to devising strategies and policies that will help the organization meet its goals, top executives are needed.
-They are the ones who plan, direct, and coordinate operational activities within the company.
+Top executives are needed to devise strategies and policies that will help the organization meet its goals.
+They plan, direct, and coordinate operational activities within the company.

 Entry-level Education: Bachelor’s degree